montydoesgames/3AIR-Community-Jukebox/README.md

 Because soundtrack mods just aren't enough!

-Cycle through many series' music with L and R, and listen to the community's favourite OSTs!
+Browse the music of many popular series, and listen to the community's favourite OSTs as you play!

 ## Request a song:
 ### Rules: